If you haven’t already heard, Performance Health & Fitness is now offering year-round body composition analysis scans using our InBody 270.

 What is BMR?

-BMR is NOT the amount of calories that you should be consuming, but rather the amount of calories your body needs just to stay alive – enabling you to breathe, pumping blood to your heart, etc. It varies by age, gender, genetics, hormones and muscle mass.
+BMR is NOT the amount of calories that you should be consuming, but rather the number of calories your body needs just to stay alive – enabling you to breathe, pumping blood to your heart, etc. It varies by age, gender, genetics, hormones and muscle mass.

 Consuming below your BMR can have adverse health results.

-In addition to BMR is the Thermic Effect of Food (TEF), which is the amount of calories used to digest food, and Non-Exercise Activity Thermogenesis (NEAT), which is the calories used in non-sport activities – house chores, grocery shopping, walking to your car, etc. Both of these increase your calorie needs above your BMR.
+In addition to BMR is the Thermic Effect of Food (TEF), which is the number of calories used to digest food, and Non-Exercise Activity Thermogenesis (NEAT), which is the calories used in non-sport activities – house chores, grocery shopping, walking to your car, etc. Both of these increase your calorie needs above your BMR.
 Exercise Activity Thermogenesis is the calories you use during physical activity, which increases your calorie needs even more.
 There are many factors that impact your calorie needs, and no person has the same energy needs as another.
 Working with a registered dietitian is a great way understand what your individual needs are.

 How does nutrition play a part in body composition?